felixnyamweya/wpsso-schema-json-ld/readme.txt

 = Extends the WPSSO Social Plugin =

 The WordPress Social Sharing Optimization (WPSSO) plugin is required to use the WPSSO JSON extension.

-You can use the Free version of WPSSO JSON with *both* the Free and Pro versions of WPSSO, but [WPSSO JSON Pro](http://wpsso.com/extend/plugins/wpsso-schema-json-ld/) requires the use of the [WPSSO Pro](http://wpsso.com/extend/plugins/wpsso/) plugin as well.
+You can use the Free version of WPSSO JSON with *both* the Free and Pro versions of WPSSO, but the [WPSSO JSON Pro](http://wpsso.com/extend/plugins/wpsso-schema-json-ld/) version requires the use of the [WPSSO Pro](http://wpsso.com/extend/plugins/wpsso/) version as well.

 [Purchase the WPSSO Schema JSON-LD (WPSSO JSON) Pro extension](http://wpsso.com/extend/plugins/wpsso-schema-json-ld/) (includes a *No Risk 30 Day Refund Policy*).

 == Installation ==